Rewards Week has been extended! Save up to £1000 on selected cars.

 Renault Clio Hybrid Automatic Gearbox

-The history of automatic cars
+The story behind automatic cars

 The creation of the automatic transmission is widely attributed to Alfred Horner Munro.
-Munro was a Canadian steam engineer.
-He pioneered the design of automatic transmission in 1921.
-Munro patented the transmission in 1923.
-In his design, the engineer used compressed air rather than hydraulic fluid.
-However, this method of automatic transmission was not powerful enough to be commercialised.
+Munro was a Canadian steam engineer who pioneered the automatic transmission model in 1921.
+He patented the design two years later in 1923.

 How do automatic cars work?